Frequently Asked Questions

 We’re honored that you want to add one of our kittens to your home.
 We have a simple process that you can review on our Maine Coon Adoption Process page.

-Sassy Koonz is a small cattery and only has 30-40 kittens per year, so we understand if you’re not willing to wait or you find another baby that you love.
+Sassy Koonz is a small cattery and only has 30-40 kittens per year, so we understand if you’re not willing to wait or if you find another baby that you love.
 It’s all about everyone finding the Maine Coon of their dreams, and being happy with their decision.

 Sassy Koonz Maine Coon Cattery is a dual registered cattery with TICA and CFA since 2017.
 All kittens are sold under the TICA registry unless requested by the new owner to be listed in CFA.